DeepResearch/Reusable-Java8-Streams/README.md

-# ML-Collection
+# Reusable-Java8-Streams
-A lazy data structure for machine learning, deep learning and NLP.
+A lazy data structure for Resuable Java8 Streams.